Chapel Royal: Tudor period

 The Chapel remained stable throughout the reign of Henry VIII and the dissolution of the monasteries.
 The number of singers did vary during this period, however, without apparent reason, from between 20 and 30 gentlemen and eight to 10 children.
 The Chapel travelled with the King to the Field of the Cloth of Gold and during the second invasion of France.

 The Chapel increasingly took on another, unofficial function that grew in importance into the 17th century – performing in dramas.
 The affiliated theatre company, known as the Children of the Chapel, produced plays by playwrights including John Lyly, Ben Jonson, and George Chapman, and performed them at court and then commercially until the 1620s.
 Both the gentlemen and the children would act in pageants and plays for the royal family, held in court on feast days such as Christmas.
 For example, at Christmas 1514, the play The Triumph of Love and Beauty was written and presented by William Cornysh, then-Master of the Children, and was performed to the King by members of the Chapel, including the children.

 In music, the Chapel achieved its greatest eminence during the reign of Elizabeth I, when William Byrd and Thomas Tallis were joint organists.

-17th century
+17th & 18th century

+Portrait of a Boy Chorister of the Chapel Royal by Richard Buckner (c.
+1873); the distinctive scarlet livery worn by the children of the chapel was introduced in the 1660s.

 In the 17th century, the Chapel Royal had its own building in Whitehall, which burned in 1698; since 1702, it has been based at St James's Palace.
 The English Chapel Royal became increasingly associated with Westminster Abbey, so that, by 1625, over half of the gentlemen of the English Chapel Royal were also members of the Westminster Abbey choir.
-In the 18th century, the choristers sang the soprano parts in performances of Handel's oratorios and other works.
 Under Charles II, the choir was often augmented by violinists from the royal consort; at various times, the Chapel has also employed composers, lutenists, and viol players.